dewindtk/zksync_botting/README.md

   - Wait until an ETH balance on ETH reaches x
   - Wait until an ETH balance on ERA reaches x
   - Wait x milliseconds
-  - Check ERA gas price but this won't do much for your bot xDD

   Then, a prompt will ask you on which wallet you wish to perform the loop on.
 You can select multiple, they will be run in parallel.